serenity-is/docs/services/reporting.md

 });
 ```

+### DefaultReportFactory

+[`DefaultReportFactory`](../api/dotnet/Serenity.Net.Web/Serenity.Reporting/DefaultReportFactory.md) is the default `IReportFactory`.
+Its `Create(reportKey, reportOptions, validatePermission)` looks up the report type in the `IReportRegistry` (optionally validating the report's permission), creates an instance through DI (`ActivatorUtilities.CreateInstance`, so the report's constructor dependencies are resolved from the request services), and populates its properties from the `reportOptions` JSON string via `SetParams` (`JSON.PopulateObject`).

 ## Report Registry

 [`IReportRegistry`](../api/dotnet/Serenity.Net.Services/Serenity.Reporting/IReportRegistry.md) (implemented by [`ReportRegistry`](../api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportRegistry.md)) discovers all `[Report]`-marked types from the type source and groups them by `[Category]`.
 It also enforces the report's `[RequiredPermission]` — `GetAvailableReportsInCategory` only returns reports the current user can access.